This post may contain affiliate links, please see the privacy policy for details.

 Nutrition

 Limoncello panna cotta is tangy, zesty, creamy, and sweet all at the same time.
-It’s a fantastic dinner party dessert option.
+It’s a fantastic dinner party dessert option and one of my favorite limoncello dessert recipes.
 The taste is sweet and subtle, and the texture is soft – a bit like Jell-O. The citrusy limoncello contrasts beautifully with the creamy dessert, and you can make this in a large glass bowl, individual ramekins or even shooter glasses.
 This is one Italian dessert recipe you’ll want to make again and again!

-- These adorably Spooky Panna Cotta Eyeballs are the perfect mix of creamy and creepy for your Halloween celebrations.
+- These adorably Spooky Panna Cotta Eyeballs mix creamy with creepy!

-- Italian Wedding Cookies are a bite-sized sweet treat that always tastes best when homemade.
+- Italian Wedding Cookies are a bite-sized sweet treat that always satisfies.

-- These Strawberry Cheesecake Rum Jello Pudding Shots are easy to make and fun to drink.
+- These Strawberry Cheesecake Rum Jello Pudding Shots are fun treats.

 Bella Bucchiotti